alchemistswater/awesomerice/README.md

 With that said.
 There are some important aspects that should give some comfort:

-1. Everything is *nearly* default.
+1. Everything is probably broken and slightly nord.
 2. No magic.
 The dotfiles are organized in the simplest and most logical structure possible.
 3. Theres not much here.
 You can look through everything in about an hour.